 A rapidly changing society has presented new and difficult challenges to family life.
-The Family Studies Major prepares individuals with the knowledge, skills, and perspective they will need to work effectively with families to meet these challenges.
+The Family and Child Life Major prepares individuals with the knowledge, skills, and perspective they will need to work effectively with families and children to meet these challenges.

 Minor in Family Science or Child Development